UNISON PAY BALLOT

 You will have seen in the press that all the other unions involved with the NHS will also be balloting.
 UNISON is the biggest and strongest union within Yorkshire Ambulance Service and the NHS as a whole, we will lead from the front for our members, but we need your support, please return your ballot papers as soon as possible once you receive it in the post on or around 27th October.

+Why industrial action?
+The NHS trade unions have consistently sought reasonable negotiation on pay with the government.
+Unfortunately, they flat-out refuse to negotiate with us, leaving us no other choice.
+The NHS is in crisis, with dangerously low staffing everywhere, harming the workers as well as our patients.
 In any other business, we would be able to negotiate far better pay than is imposed on us now.
 The government is taking advantage of our good will, whilst at the same time suppressing our wages below inflation.
 Our members worked extremely hard and risked their health through Covid, only to be given a real-terms pay cut in the middle of the cost of living crisis that followed.
 At the same time the Trust is currently undermining our labour power by spending millions of pounds on private crews, instead of raising our wages to attract and retain more staff.
+Employers and the government hold significant power over the workers, often using that power to gain short-term efficiencies at the expense of the financial and personal wellbeing of the workers.
+The strength we workers have in collective organisation and industrial action is that we can use our labour power to negotiate for a better future for our staff.
+In short, we want pay to increase with inflation so our hard-working members can afford to live.
+A pay increase will also improve retention and increase recruitment, which will benefit patients and the Trust in the long term.
+If we do nothing, we will continue to see pay cuts, NHS privatisation and detriment to patients due to staffing shortages.

+Does industrial action work?
 Of course, otherwise the government wouldn’t be trying so hard to make it illegal.
 Recent industrial action at the bus company Arriva secured a pay increase of over 10% for its members.
 There have been many similar examples of trade union wins within Europe recently and within our Trust and across the NHS there have been many instances of negotiation.
 The best potential outcome is that by achieving a high return on the ballot, the union has the mandate to negotiate a better deal for staff without members having to withdraw their labour.

+Can you be punished for industrial action?
 There are certain protections in law for members who take legal industrial action following a successful vote.
 The Trust cannot target or punish individual members.
 Also, UNISON members make up such a large proportion of YAS that any action against us from the Trust would cause complete collapse of the service.

+Do you get paid?
 Though we will not get paid for the hours in which we withdraw our labour, UNISON's national industrial action fund is set up to help support members on strike, and at upto £50 for a full day it helps to lessen the impact of losing a days wages (the amount paid can't be more than your normal daily rate) the branch also has access to a local strike fund that could also help lessen the impact.
 UNISON also provides the opportunity to apply for financial support to any members who are struggling with this cost of living crisis or other financial issues through its 'There for You' welfare support system.

 Of course nobody wants to lose any pay, but considering many of our members are losing thousands of pounds every year due to real-terms pay cuts, we feel that to do nothing and accept those pay cuts would be unacceptable.